Ntamack back at 10 for France's World Cup rehearsal against All Blacks

 Paris (AFP) – Romain Ntamack will start at fly-half for this weekend's Test with New Zealand after featuring at centre throughout November, Fabien Galthie said on Thursday.

-There are four other changes from last Sunday's win over Georgia with hooker Julien Marchand and flanker Sekou Macalou injured.
+There are four other changes from last Sunday's win over Georgia, two of them to cover for hooker Julien Marchand and flanker Sekou Macalou who are both out injured.

 Montpellier lock Paul Willemse comes in for Romain Taofifenua and Toulon winger Gabin Villiere replaces Matthis Lebel, who made his debut last weekend.